 At WWDC 21, Apple announced support for digital Wallet IDs and driver’s licenses stored in your iPhone.
-The feature, which is a part of iOS 15, expands the use of the Wallet app from only holding credit cards, tickets to also storing users’ IDs in a secure way.
+The feature, which is a part of iOS 15, expands the use of the Wallet app from only holding credit cards, and tickets to also storing users’ IDs in a secure way.
 Apple says that “Wallet provides a more secure and convenient way for customers to present their driver’s licenses and state IDs on iPhone or Apple Watch.”

 The feature was initially slated to launch sometime this year but it ended up being delayed until 2022.
 Now, the Transportation Security Administration (TSA) has announced that it will start accepting these digital IDs in 2022.